makai410/makai410.github.io/content/posts/gsoc-25-final.md

 ## Future work

 ### Release automation
-I was planning to implement a release automation CI,
+I plan to implement a release automation CI that runs cargo-semver-checks, automatically bumps the crate version, and update the `rustc_public` to crates.io.

 ### Documentation
+`rustc_public` currently lacks proper documentation.
+I'd love to help create a dedicated section for `rustc_public` on rustc-dev-guide.rust-lang.org, and write the contributing guide for it.

 ### A stable rustc_public driver
+At the moment, there is no stable way to drive rustc_public.
+We only have a `rustc_internal::run!()` macro to drive it, which is however in the `unstable/`.
+We’d really like to have a more fully-featured, stable driver.

 ## Thanks to
 - My mentor Celina Val, who’s been very patient and helped me learn a lot.
-- oli-obk, who suggested me to set up the josh sync, and reviewed dozens of my PRs.
+- oli-obk, who suggested setting up the josh sync and reviewed many of my PRs.
 - Deadbeef :3
-- Jakub Beránek, who helped me learn more about the josh.
+- Jakub Beránek, who helped me understand the josh sync better.
 - Jieyou Xu, I don't know but I just want to say thanks :3
-- the infra team.
+- The infra team.
-- everyone that I've chatted with on Zulip so far.
+- Everyone I've chatted with on Zulip so far.
-- the Rust Foundation.
+- The Rust Foundation.
 - Google, definitely.